-Equation (2) is not well defined for the exact case where there is no bonus, but the implication of the equation is when the bonus increases.
-Notice that $m^$ is not the critical value of m defining the partitioning of the set of tax collectors into corrupt and non-corrupt, and that we implicitly assume a continuous distribution of the value of m among tax collectors.
+8. Here, we ignore the equilibrium response of the companies, and assume that they do not increase underreporting when the bonus increases.
+Notice that $m^$ is not the critical value of m defining the partitioning of the set of tax collectors into corrupt and noncorrupt, and that we implicitly assume a continuous distribution of the value of m among tax collectors.
 Thus, we cannot draw any definite conclusions from (2), but for our purpose this should give a reasonable indication of the mechanism in question.